-These sections do not state which records are considered public writings.
+The public record law does not state which records are considered public records.
 Generally, the term "record" is given an expansive meaning, such as the definition found in Section 41-13-1, Code of Alabama 1975.
 There, public records are defined to include all "written, typed or printed books, papers, letters, documents and maps made or received in pursuance of law by the public officers of the state, counties, municipalities and other subdivisions of government in the transactions of public business."
-The Alabama Supreme Court has held that the terms "public record" and "public writing" are synonymous.
+Originally, Section 36-12-40 used the phrase public writing; however, the statute was amended and now uses the term public record.
+See Act 2024-278.
+The Alabama Supreme Court has held that the terms "public record" and "public writing" are synonymous and in this article, they will be used interchangeably.
 These sections are broad and provide little guidance for city clerks who must determine whether to release a particular record.
-In addition, this list is not all-inclusive and each record must be examined individually to determine whether the public is entitled to access, looking to case law and Attorney General's opinions for help.
+In addition, this list is not all-inclusive, and each record must be examined individually to determine whether the public is entitled to access, looking to case law and Attorney General's opinions for help.